 Which browsers are suited to watch a Livestream Concert?

 Your device needs the most recent versions of your browser (Google Chrome, Firefox, Edge, Safari).
-Check this website to see what the most up-to-date version is.

 What do I do if I don’t see anything or if my livestream freezes?